A new chapter begins!

 Amplifying Voices Initiative Introduces Sydnie Baynes

-Thrilled and honoured to have received a special mention in the ASIFA newsletter!
+Thrilled and honored to have received a special mention in the ASIFA newsletter!
 What an incredible surprise—grateful for the recognition and continued support from the animation community!

 About ASIFA-Hollywood